 Very traditional Portuguese food in a cozy environment.
 Try the balcalhau (cod fish).
 Probably my second favorite place to eat in Lisbon.

-Pretty much every day of my trip, I would come here an get an espresso and a pastel de nata…or three.
+Pretty much every day of my trip, I would come here and get an espresso and a pastel de nata…or three.

-I guess I can’t speak too much to the food, but the fado experience is great.
+I guess I can’t speak too much about the food, but the fado experience is great.
 If you’re going to try and see fado, which I’d highly recommend, I’d go here.

 Don’t expect much from this little place…but that’s not a bad thing at all.
 Entirely unpretentious and in the heart of winding streets of Alfama.
 The food is mostly sardines and other pestiscos, so don’t expect a full meal.

 If you haven’t had ginja before, it’s a sour cherry liquor and a Portuguese favorite.
 I mention another place, A Ginjinha, in my post about drinking in Lisbon.
 Ginja de Alfama is a little different because they also serve pestiscos as well.